learn-co-curriculum/binary-and-hexadecimal/README.md

 of sequential numbers called memory addresses.
 These are typically represented using a hexadecimal representation because it's shorter than binary but is still a convenient represenation of the bits.

+They are often preceded by `0x` to show the value is hexadecimal, i.e.
+`0x1000000`.